oicr-gsi/crosscheck_fingerprint_caller/README.md

 * Donor: an individual, a patient.
 * Library: sequenced and aligned to generate the BAM file
 * Library Design: two letter for library: whole genome (WG), whole transcriptome (WT), etc
-* Match: the caller calculates that two libraries are expected to come from the same donor
+* Match: the caller calculates that two libraries are expected to have come from the same donor
 * Swap: the donors aren't equal when a match was called or the donors are equal when a match was not called

 ## Design